Things to see and do

 WALK OR BIKE ON OUR COASTAL TRACKS, TO SPOT PENGUINS & OTHER WILDLIFE

-Caroline Bay has a resident rookery of Korora, or little blue penguins, nesting among the rocks.
+Caroline Bay has a resident rookery of Kororā, or little blue penguins, nesting among the rocks.
 At 40cm they are the smallest penguins in the world, reaching speeds of up to 6kph underwater.
-They come ashore after sunset, so dress warmly and wait quietly on the footpath or adjacent beach outside the barriers.
-E-Bikes can be hired from Point E-Bikes.
+They come ashore after sunset.
+Explore Timaru's fascinating history, art scene, food, walking tracks and more with the free Timaru Trails App.
+Bikes can be hired from The Cyclery and Point E-Bikes.

 WINE AND DINE IN OUR FANTASTIC ESTABLISHMENTS